 Special Needs CARES Harness Options

-Some children require additional travel support.
-The CARES manufacturer offers a special needs version designed for children needing extra upper-body stability.
+Some children require additional travel support beyond what a standard CARES harness provides.
+The CARES manufacturer offers a special needs version specifically designed for children who need extra upper-body stability — particularly children with low muscle tone, postural challenges, or other conditions that make standard aircraft seating difficult to manage safely.

 Frequently Asked Questions